ttaubert/octoblog/_posts/2018-08-19-bitslicing-with-quine-mccluskey.markdown

 date: 2018-08-25T15:00:00+02:00
 ---

-In part one I gave a short introduction of bitslicing as a concept, talked about its use cases, truth tables, software multiplexers, LUTs, and manual optimization.
+Part one gave a short introduction of bitslicing as a concept, talked about its use cases, truth tables, software multiplexers, LUTs, and manual optimization.

 The second covered [Karnaugh mapping](https://en.wikipedia.org/wiki/Karnaugh_map),